misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 {% endcodeblock %}

 NOTE: Vagrant 1.3.0 deprecated the `config.ssh.max_tries` and `config.ssh.timeout` settings that are inserted in the Vagrantfile by Berkshelf.
-Until Berkshelf is updated for Vagrant 1.3.x, you'll need to remove these settings from the `Vagrantfile` and replace them with `config.vm.boot_timeout` as above.
+Until Berkshelf is updated for these changes to vagrant, you'll need to remove these settings from the `Vagrantfile` and replace them with `config.vm.boot_timeout` as above.
 If you are using vagrant 1.2.x, keep the `config.ssh.max_tries` and `config.ssh.timeout` settings, as the new `config.vm.boot_timeout` setting is not valid in the older version of vagrant.

 Run `vagrant up` to start up the virtual machine and to test the stub MyFace cookbook you just created: